-SEA theme Commentary, 14: Land North of C ross Historic Environment The site is located approximately 100m south east of the part of the Ilminster Conservation Area located on Ditton Street.
-However, the site is screened from this part of the Conservation Area by intermediate development.
-Development on the site however has the potential to be visible from other parts of the conservation area, including on Love Lane and Townsend; however the significance of the impact is likely to be limited given existing screening and the distance to the site from the conservation area (c.500m).
-No nationally listed buildings are present on the site and the site is not within the direct setting of any listed buildings.
-No scheduled monuments or registered parks and gardens are in the vicinity of (or have the potential to be affected by development on) the site.
-No significant features are listed on the Historic Environment Record.
-As highlighted by the HER, a geophysical survey was undertaken in 2014 (which also included Site 14 above), and only one feature of archaeological significance was recorded across the sites; an enclosure of unknown date.
-Land, Soil and Water Resources A detailed ALC assessment has been completed for most of the undeveloped areas of land surrounding Ilminster town.
+SEA theme Commentary, 14: Land North n of C ross Historic Environment Conservation Area located on I this part of the Conservation A on the site however has the conservation area, including significance of the impact is li the distance to the site from th No nationally listed buildings a the direct setting of any lis registered parks and gardens affected by development on) th No significant features are lis highlighted by the HER, a geo also included Site 14 above Ditton rea by poten on L kely to e con are pro ted b are in ne site sted o physic e), a esent on the site and the site is not within buildings.
+No scheduled monuments or the vicinity of (or have the potential to be Land, Soil and Water Resources A detailed ALC assessment has been completed for most of the undeveloped areas of land surrounding Ilminster town.
 In this respect, the whole of the site is underlain by Grade 3a land which is some of the best and most versatile land for agricultural purposes.
 In terms of the water environment, there are no watercourses passing through the site boundaries.
 The site does not overlap with a NVZ or SPZ.
 The Somerset Minerals Plan indicates that the site does not overlap with a MSA.
 Population and Community Allocation of the site will contribute positively towards meeting local housing needs, including through the delivery of affordable housing.
 The site is located with good access to services and facilities in Ilminster town centre (c.500m walk to the Market House) which will limit the need for residents to travel for the amenities provided here.
 Health and Wellbeing The site is relatively accessible to Ilminster Medical Centre at Canal Way, which is located approximately 850m away.
 The site is accessible to the Public Rights of Way network and the town's wider green infrastructure network.
 Transportation With reference to local public transport networks, the site is adjacent to bus stops located to the west along Ditton Street.
 Regarding the local PRoW network, there are no footpaths passing through the site.
-The site is located approximately 500m to the south of Ilminster town centre, which will limit the need for residents to travel for most day-to-day services and facilities.
-Key Likely adverse eff measures) ect (without mitigation Likely positive effect Neutral/no effect Uncertain effect Uncertain effect
+The site is located approximately 500m to the south of Ilminster town centre, which will limit the need for residents to travel for most day-to-day services and facilities. Кеу Likely adverse eff measures) ect (without mitigation Likely positive effect Neutral/no effect Uncertain effect